-Each Member present (or represented by proxy) and entitled to vote shall be entitled to only 1 vote.
+Each Member present (or represented by proxy) and entitled to vote shall be entitled to only one vote for each ballot.

 Voting for elections and Special Resolutions shall be by secret ballot.
 Voting for routine matters may be by show of hands unless at least 20% of the Members present demand a secret ballot.